Stellify-Software-Ltd/stellify/README.md

     type: "controller",
     extends: "71067e7b-7a61-43d0-97c5-1cb51c3ea262",
     methods: [
         "3e3ae425-4471-400e-ad36-dfeff487a85b"
     ],
     includes: [
         "6177293f-4c34-45d7-8e82-43291fd7c348"
     ]
 }
 ```

 It's important to note that additional fields exist in the same row, these fields tend to contain data we would wish to use in queries, such as `date_created`.
-You can view the table structures we use in this repo under the database -> migrations directory.
+You can view the table structures we use at Stellisoft in this repository, under the `database/migrations` directory.

 Finally, here's an example of how we would store a variable in Javascript: